 What does it take to be a genetic material?

 - Replication: It should have the ability to replicate itself.

-- Stability: It should provide a stable storage for genetic information.
+- Stability: It should provide stable storage for genetic information.

 - Evolution: It should have the ability to evolve and change itself.

 - Expression: It should be able to express the information when needed.

 Now, we have the eligibility criteria for the genetic material.
-So, let us examine each requirement one by one and compare DNA and RNA for these functions.
+Let us now examine each requirement one by one and compare DNA and RNA for these functions.

 Which is better at Replication?

 Replication occurs when a strand acts as a template for the synthesis of new complementary strands.
 This is possible only when there is the presence of complementary base pairing between the two strands of nucleic acids.
-It is already known that the complementary base pairing is present in both the nucleic acids i.e. DNA and RNA.
+We already know that the complementary base pairing is present in both the nucleic acids i.e. DNA and RNA.
 Thus, both of them have the ability to direct their duplications.

-However, DNA has an upper hand in replication, as it is able to replicate with very high fidelity because on average there occurs only one mistake per every 109 & 1010 bases.
+However, DNA has an upper hand in replication, as it can replicate with very high accuracy.
+This is because on average there occurs only one mistake per every 109 & 1010 bases of DNA.

 Which is better in Stability?

-The genetic material must be stable so that genetic information can be passed from one generation to another without any change during different stages of the life cycle of the organism.
-Now, let us see which is more stable?
+The genetic material should be stable so that genetic information can pass from one generation to another without any change during the different life stages of the organism.
+Now, let us see which one is more stable?
 DNA or RNA.

-If we recall the two basic chemical difference between DNA and RNA, then we get these two differences:
+If we recall the two basic chemical differences between DNA and RNA, then we get these two differences:

 1. The presence of a 2’-Hydroxyl (-OH) group on RNA.

 2. The presence of Thymine at the place of Uracil in DNA.

 The only structural difference between Thymine and Uracil is the presence of a methyl group in Thymine.
 This methyl group facilitates the repair of damaged DNA, providing an additional selective advantage.

 But, this mutation is prevented by a repair system that recognizes Uracil as foreign in DNA and removes it.
 Thus, the methyl group on thymine is a tag that distinguishes thymine from deaminated cytosine.
 But, if DNA normally contains Uracil, recognition would be more difficult.